dougeby/IntuneDocs/intune/intune-data-warehouse-collections.md

 | DeletedDateUTC             | Date and time in UTC when IsDeleted changed to True.                                                                                                   | 11/23/2016 0:00                      |
 | RowLastModifiedDateTimeUTC | Date and time in UTC when the policy was last modified in   the data warehouse.                                                                        | 11/23/2016 0:00                      |

-## PolicyDeviceActivity
+## policyDeviceActivities
 The following table lists the number of devices in the succeeded, pending, failed, or error state per day.
 The number reflects the data per Policy Type profiles.
 For example, if a device is in the succeeded state for all its assigned policies, it increments the succeeded counter up one for that day.
 If a device has two profiles assigned to it, one in the succeeded state and another in an error state, the entity increments the Succeeded counter and place the device in the error state.
-The **PolicyDeviceActivity** entity lists how many devices are in which state on a given day over the last 30 days.
+The **policyDeviceActivity** entity lists how many devices are in which state on a given day over the last 30 days.

 |  Property |                                           Description                                           |        Example        |
 |:---------:|:-----------------------------------------------------------------------------------------------:|:---------------------:|